 The beady-eyed Founder sat at the end of the table with a man Hermione recognized as Herpo the Foul, the discoverer of both basilisks and horcruxes.
 There were quite a few unsavory characters there, like the writer of Magick Moste Evile, Revelend Godelot, and a man who looked highly Malfoy-reminiscent—not Lucius, and not Draco, so probably his ancestor before that, Abraxas Malfoy.

 Hermione observed the way the Slytherins were associating.
 Every so often, one of the other Slytherins would look at the boy with the dark hair, as if for approval.
 He himself didn't say much, but every movement seemed to revolve around him in a strange way.
 He only smiled once throughout the entire conversation, a smirk, really.
-His eyebrow quirked, and the expression exuded a dizzying charisma.
+His eyebrow quirked, and in that brief moment, he exuded dizzying charisma.

 Mina peered over at Hermione, and then glanced at the Slytherins.
 An easy grin spread across her face.
-"Looking at that guy with the black hair, huh?" she asked Hermione.
+"Looking at the boy with the black hair, huh?" she asked Hermione.

 But she already had an inkling.

-"Tom Riddle," Mina said, with a wistful sigh.
+"Tom Riddle," Mina said, with a sigh.
 "It's not quite fair, how gorgeous he is."

 "No," Hermione agreed, memories flooding her mind of a snakelike man with paper-white skin, thin white lips saying, "Crucio," over, and over and over—

 Hermione lifted a bite of potatoes to her mouth and managed to look away from Tom Riddle.
-"Not fair at all," she mumbled quietly.
+"Not fair at all."